WilliamLwj/About/_pages/about.md

 -  **May, 2019**.
 I start to work at [Sensetime Research](https://www.sensetime.com/en/).
 My advisor is [Prof. Ping Luo](https://luoping.me)

 -  **May, 2019**.
-I graduate from [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html) with first honor and will be a Ph.D. student in Statistics in September
+I graduate from [Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html) with first honor and will be a Ph.D. student of Statistics in September

 -  **Feb, 2019**.
 I am awarded Heung To Education Fund Mathematics Scholarship and NTK Academic Group Scholarship